shresnit/SQL-Projects-Beginner-/Superstore Beginner Exercises/SQL Queries_Beginners Exercises.md

 --------------
 Select Unique Products from Superstore_Orders
         --That have the letter ‘b’ in.
         --Give two answers, one that is case sensitive and one that is case insensitive.
+        --Limit to 10 records

 --case sensitive